51Degrees/documentation/src/examples/devicedetection/cachingconfiguration/onpremisepattern.md

 # Introduction

-This example shows how to implement a cache adapter for the Guava cache and use in a Device Detection @aspectengine using the Pattern algorithm.
+This example shows how to implement a cache adapter for the Guava cache and deploy in a Device Detection @aspectengine using the Pattern algorithm.

 @startsnippets